ga-credentials/AssessmentAuthoring/README.md

 ### Step 1: Branch

-Once you have the the code working and the prompts created, create two branches on your repo.
+Once you have the the code working and the prompt created, create two branches on your repo.
 One will be for the starting state of the code for Assessment takers.
 The other will be an exemplar solution.
-Master will remain your working branch.
+Master should remain the working branch.

 - `master` (Working Branch, including README.md)
 - `codebase` (Initial State)
 - `solution` (Exemplar Solution)

-`codebase` and `solution` should not contain gifs, readme files, anything the test-taker should not see.
+`codebase` and `solution` should not contain gifs, readme files, anything the test-taker would not see.

 Send a link to your repo to your GA contact.